Phelz/machine_setup/README.md

     1. Generating an SSH Key.
     2. Using `gh auth login` along with my personal access token.

-- Run commmand `ansible-playbook playbook.yml -e "target_user=username"` replacing "username".
+- Run commmand `ansible-playbook setup.yml --extra-vars "target_user=username" -v` replacing "username".

+***Might be asked for a password a couple times during the installation.***

 ## What I did...